Virtual Demonstration Classes ~ Meet artists from other communities

 See you online soon!

 I am always looking for your input for future classes.
-Please submit your suggestions or requests before October 15th.
+Please submit your suggestions or requests for March before February 10th.

 If you have any questions about any of these classes, please contact me at lindalovisaartcanada@gmail.ca